mephisto83/skyview-report/README.md

                 - The steps to perform the feature's action.
         - This phase doesn't include specifying the exact 3rd party services that will be attached to the system.
             - Services aren't specified exactly, because the banking platform is unknown and/or the banking platform's features are not known.
         - Changes to the specification are possible through Phase 0 and Phase 1.
-Once Phase 2 is reached a new specification will need to be made for unspecified features, e.g. features relying on 3rd integrations.
+Once Phase 2 is reached a new specification will need to be made for unspecified features, e.g. features relying on 3rd party integrations.
 -   Phase 1 (estimated: 500,000)
     - Basic UI/UX
         -